How to Clean Your 3D Printer’s Nozzle (Without Losing Your Sanity)

 -

-Regularly clean your nozzle – even a quick wipe with a brush after printing helps.
+Regularly clean your nozzle.
+Even a quick wipe with a brass brush after printing can prevent buildup.

 -

-Use a nozzle cleaning filament once in a while.
-It’s like mouthwash for your printer.
+Use a cleaning filament occasionally.
+It’s like mouthwash for your printer—keeping the nozzle fresh and clear.

 Final Thoughts